 Honey and lavender.
 A flavor match made in spring heaven.
 And these small-batch Honey Lavender Cupcakes are a true love pairing.
 Topped with fluffy honey lavender buttercream frosting, these moist and naturally sweetened cupcakes are baked to perfection.
-Using homemade lavender milk, these cupcakes have a gorgeous light lavender scent and taste that is highlighted with the warmth and sweetness of the honey.

 Note: This post contains affiliate links to which I earn a small commission, but don’t worry there’s no extra cost to you!
 Thank you for supporting CAKED by Katie.

-How Do You Bake Lavender Cupcakes?
+How Do You Bake Honey Lavender Cupcakes?

-There are a few different techniques for baking with lavender and I’ve tried my fair share but my most favorite way is with lavender milk.
+There are a few different techniques for baking with lavender and I’ve tried my fair share but my favorite way is with lavender milk.
 A simple homemade milk mixture that steeps with dried lavender to produce gorgeously floral milk in both taste and scent.

 The best part about lavender milk is that there won’t be any chewy grainy lavender bits in the cupcakes themselves making them much more palatable.